vadimkimmelman/vadimkimmelman.github.io/index.md

 I am a linguist working primarily on the grammar of sign languages, specifically Russian Sign Language (RSL) and Sign Language of the Netherlands (NGT).
 I am most interested in the question to what extent sign languages are similar to and different from spoken languages, that is, in the effects of modality.

-Currently I am an Associate Professor at the University of Bergen.
+Currently I am a Professor of General Linguistics at the University of Bergen.
 Before 2019 I was a PhD student and later postdoc at the University of Amsterdam.

 On this website, you can find a description of my research projects, and my presentations and publications (with pdfs).